1872 Scotland v England football match

-The 1872 association football match between the national teams of Scotland and England is officially recognised by FIFA as the sport's first-ever international.
+The 1872 association football match between the national teams of Scotland and England is officially recognised by FIFA as the first international.
 It took place on 30 November 1872 at Hamilton Crescent, the West of Scotland Cricket Club's ground in Partick, Glasgow.
 The match was watched by 4,000 spectators and finished as a 0–0 draw.

 Background

 Following public challenges issued in Glasgow and Edinburgh newspapers by The Football Association (FA) secretary Charles Alcock, the first encounter of five matches between teams representing England and Scotland took place in London on 5 March 1870 at The Oval, resulting in a 1–1 draw.
 The second match was played on 19 November 1870, England 1–0 Scotland.
 This was followed by matches on 25 February 1871, England 1–1 Scotland; 18 November 1871, England 2–1 Scotland; and 24 February 1872, England 1–0 Scotland.
 Most players selected for the Scottish side in these early "internationals" were from the London area, although players based in Scotland were also invited.
 The only player affiliated to a Scottish club was Robert Smith of Queen's Park, Glasgow, who played in the November 1870 match and both of the 1871 games.
 Robert Smith and James Smith (both of the Queen's Park club) were listed publicly for the February 1872 game, but neither played in the match.

-After the 1870 matches there was resentment in Scotland that their team did not contain more players based in Scotland.
+After the 1870 matches, there was resentment in Scotland that their team did not contain more players based in Scotland.
 Alcock himself was categorical about where he felt responsibility lay, writing in The Scotsman newspaper:

 I must join issue with your correspondent in some instances.
 First, I assert that of whatever the Scotch eleven may have been composed the right to play was open to every Scotchman [Alcock's italics] whether his lines were cast North or South of the Tweed and that if in the face of the invitations publicly given through the columns of leading journals of Scotland the representative eleven consisted chiefly of Anglo-Scotians ... the fault lies on the heads of the players of the north, not on the management who sought the services of all alike impartially.
 To call the team London Scotchmen contributes nothing.
 The match was, as announced, to all intents and purposes between England and Scotland.